THE DEDUCTIVE BRIDGE: FROM ANOMALY TO ARCHITECTURE¶

 - The Synchronization Key (Activation Marker, not Calorimetry):

-- The Circuit Gate (The Trigger): A coherent onset of a negative H-component bay recorded in the Alaska chain (GIMA/Bettles) at ~12:20 UTC (~08:20 EDT) is treated as an activation transient consistent with a high-conductance current-system change ("Soft Gate") and the onset of regional charging.
+- The Circuit Gate (The Trigger): A coherent onset of a negative H-component bay recorded in the Alaska chain (GIMA/Bettles) at ~12:20 UTC (~08:20 EDT) serves as an activation transient consistent with a high-conductance current-system change ("Soft Gate") and the onset of regional charging.

-- The Kinematic Brake (The Lens): Hurricane Erin’s deceleration and pivot at closest approach functions (in-model) as a stabilized atmospheric node—an enabling condition for sustained coupling between an atmospheric component and a fixed ground target.
+- The Kinematic Brake (Stabilized Geometry): Hurricane Erin’s deceleration and pivot at closest approach functions (in-model) as a stabilized atmospheric geometry—an enabling condition for sustained propagation shaping and bounded bridge conditions between an atmospheric component and a fixed ground target.

 2. THE GEOMETRIC DEDUCTION¶